2.13 Credentialling Eligibility Policy

 Policy

-Applicants who successfully complete the credentialling process will be granted eligibility to attempt the Physiotherapy Competency Examination (PCE).
+Applicants who successfully complete the credentialling process in any of the three pathways listed above will be granted eligibility to attempt the Physiotherapy Competency Examination (PCE).
 Once an applicant has completed their first attempt of the PCE, they are no longer eligible to re-apply for credentialling using the same credentials.